SouthGreenPlatform/trainings/_pages/linux/RNASeqPractice.md

 `Shared Data => Data Libraries => Galaxy_trainings_2019 => RNASeq`
 * Upload the Chr1 of rice transcriptome (cDNA) to be used as reference  - `http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/chr01.dir/Chr1.cdna`
 * Run the kallisto quant program by providing Chr1 as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`
-* You can do it with the pairs made one by one manually or you can make lists of dataset pairs.
+You can do it with the pairs made one by one manually or you can make lists of dataset pairs.
 If you choose this second option:

-* Build one list with the pairs of condition 1 and on other list with the pairs of condition 2.
+- Build one list with the pairs of condition 1 and on other list with the pairs of condition 2.
-* launch kallisto on each of the two lists => you get two kallisto outputs collections.
-One for each conditions.
+- launch kallisto on each of the two lists => you get 2 kallisto outputs collections

-* Convert kallisto outputs with `Kallisto2EdgeR`.
-Inputs are the two output collections.
- => You get one single file that can be used as input for EdgeR.
+* Convert kallisto outputs (collection of count files) into one single file that can be used as input for EdgeR - 41

+</tr>41

+</tr>`Kallisto2EdgeR`

 -----------------------